-You may need to adjust the Autos Optimization settings when, for example, you work with a different type of material (such as sand, dirt, or gravel).
-You may also need to re-adjust the Autos Optimization settings if you change the balance of your dozer, for example by adding rippers to the back.
-An indication that Autos Optimization adjustment may be needed is if the graded surface has either long slow or short choppy waves in it.
+You may need to adjust the Autos Optimization settings when, for example, you work with a different type of material (such as sand, dirt, or gravel), or change your operating speed.
+An indication that Autos optimization may be needed is if the graded surface has either long slow or short choppy waves in it.

-If there are waves in the graded surface adjusting the Autos Optimization settings may improve the performance of Autos.
+If there are waves in the graded surface, adjusting the values in the Autos Optimization screen may improve the performance of Autos.
 When optimizing you need to define what the upper and lower limits are, so that you can find the best performance.
 You need to tune past what you think is good, until it starts to get worse so that you can accurately determine when you reach best performance.
 This will require making multiple test passes.